Sensorium-AndreyManolov/meeper_ru_to_en/README.md

-# Meeper 📝
+# Meeper Ru to En 📝

-Meeper is an open-source browser extension that serves as your secretary for any in-browser conference.
+Meeper Ru to En is an open-source browser extension that serves as your secretary for any in-browser conference.
 It leverages the power of ChatGPT and Whisper AI to provide transcriptions, summaries, and more for meetings and any browser tab.

 ![meeper_hehe](hehe.png)